XavierReese/cv-xavier-reese/README.md

 So overall, this project will be about collecting a variety of datasets of both trees and possibly leaves, to analyze the power of computer vision to classify them during different seasons, and with larger or smaller geographical scopes.
 I don't expect to be able to write a program that recognizes world or country-wide trees without geographical input, but I'm interested to see how large I can push the scope of the program to be while maintaining a useful level of accuracy.

+_Note: After discussion with Adam, decided to approach project by classifying plants by their leaves, due to a far better availability of data sets_

 ### Part 2: Data Acquisition

 I found a database of images of 12 different types of leaves, with or without different diseases.
 It includes, however, a healthy dataset for each with 1000+ images.
 I will simply split these in a 60/20/20 fashion to create my training/testing/unknown datasets.
 This way there are no meaningful differences between the datasets for now.